-At the end of 2022, our global workforce was approximately 55% male and 45% female, and women represented approximately 35% of our leadership (defined as senior vice president level and above).
-In the U.S., approximately 36% of our workforce self-identified as employees of color.
-We also publish our EEO-1 demographic data on our website.
+At the end of 2023, our global workforce was approximately 56% men and 44% women, and women represented approximately 39% of our leadership (defined as senior vice president level and above).
+In the United States, approximately 37% of our workforce self-identified as members of the BIPOC community.